Shirley Knot the Siren

 Oh, I left it at Whole Foods.

 (spoken over music) It’s been tough slithering out of the water, there’s so much to adjust to.
-The hustle and bustle, so many people, so much noise – so different from being on a rock alone all day.
+The hustle and bustle, so many people, so much noise – so different from being on a rock alone all day in the middle of the ocean with the waves lapping at my fins/tail, with the sea gulls crying and the people dying.
+Those were the days.

 What the hell is that guy’s name?